Discovery of a 310-day Period from the Enshrouded Massive System NaSt1 (WR 122): Discussion

-We favor the interpretation that \nast's periodic variability is linked to variable line-of-sight optical depth effects from colliding-wind dust formation.
-However, we cannot conclusively rule out a possible contribution from disk eclipses.
-In Sec.~\ref{sec:nature}, we will argue that \nast~is not currently undergoing RLOF mass transfer and therefore claim that ellipsoidal variability from a tidally distorted supergiant is unlikely.
-It is also important to note that almost all known massive dust-forming colliding-wind binaries exhibit a C-rich chemistry and host a WC star \citep{Crowther2007}, where the exception is $\eta$~Car and its N-rich circmustellar environment \citep{Smith2011}.
-Future work on determining the composition of circumstellar dust around \nast~will be important for distinguishing the chemistry of its WR star.
+Given the evidence for dust formation, we favor the interpretation that \nast's periodic variability is linked to variable line-of-sight optical depth effects from colliding-wind dust formation.
+The longer timescale variability suggested by the past $J$-band light curve (Fig.~\ref{fig:PastVar}) may be a product of stellar variability and/or fluctuations in the optical/UV radiation heating the circumstellar dust.
+We cannot conclusively rule out a possible contribution to \nast's periodic photometric variability from disk eclipses and/or ellipsoidal variability.
+In Sec.~\ref{sec:nature} \&~\ref{sec:mass}, we will argue that \nast~does not host a supergiant, which suggests that ellipsoidal variability from a tidally distorted star is unlikely.

+It is interesting to note that almost all known massive dust-forming colliding-wind binaries exhibit a C-rich chemistry and host a WC star \citep{Crowther2007}.
+Future work on determining the composition of circumstellar dust around \nast~will be important for distinguishing the chemistry of the enshrouded star(s).

+Unfortunately, it is difficult to deduce a comprehensive interpretation of \nast's variability that satisfies all of the observational constraints.
+Most notably, there are still unresolved issues on how to account for the apparent phase delay between different filters (Fig.~\ref{fig:Phase}, \textit{right}; Table~\ref{tab:Prop}) as well as the origin of longer timescale variability suggested by the historical $J$-band light curve (Fig.~\ref{fig:PastVar}).
+We can speculate on the origin of the 17-day phase offset between the PGIR $J$ and ZTF $r$ light curves (Fig.~\ref{fig:Phase}, \textit{right}), where the phase delay timescale corresponds to a light-travel distance of 2940 AU, or 1\farcs0 at a distance of 3.03~kpc.
+Given the $\sim1''$ extent of bright circumstellar material in the central regions of \nast's nebula (Fig.~\ref{fig:Schem}, \textit{top left}), it is possible that the phase delay corresponds to the light-travel time between stellar and/or circumstellar components of \nast.

-There are still unresolved issues on how to account for the apparent phase delay between different filters (Fig.~\ref{fig:Phase}, \textit{Right}; Table~\ref{tab:Prop}) as well as the long-term variability on timescales of $\sim$decades (Fig.~\ref{fig:PastVar}).
-Given the complexity of \nast, further observations and theoretical modeling are needed to resolve these issues and test our hypotheses.
-For example, three-dimensional radiative transfer models would be valuable for exploring how variations in line-of-sight optical depths from colliding-wind dust formation affect both optical and IR light curves.
+Owing to the complexity and obscured nature of \nast, further observations and theoretical modeling are needed to resolve these issues and test our hypotheses.
+Three-dimensional radiative transfer models would be valuable for exploring how variations in line-of-sight optical depths from colliding-wind dust formation affect the optical and IR light curves as well as the multi-epoch mid-IR BASS spectra.
 Continued multiwavelength photometric as well as spectroscopic monitoring of \nast~will also be important for resolving the origin(s) of its variability.